ArjuLaka/acode-plugin-renpy/readme.md

-# Acode plugin
+# Ren'Py For Acode

-> For typescript version of plugin template switch this repo to main-ts

-Read acode plugin [documentation](https://acode.foxdebug.com/plugin-docs) to develop plugin for acode editor.
+An plugin that adds rich support for the Ren'Py programming language to Acode Editor.

+## Features
+### Syntax Highlighting
+> The syntax highlight depending on the syntax theme used.
+In this case [Default Acode Theme]

+### Snippets